 Don’t Take Personal Checks

-But many folks don’t feel comfortable walking around with thousands of dollars in cash, so your buyer may suggest paying with a check.
+Most of us aren’t in a position to accept credit card payments, and many folks don’t feel comfortable walking around with thousands of dollars in cash, so your buyer may suggest paying with a check.
 Under no circumstances should you accept a personal check (or, for that matter, a wire transfer or gift card).
 They are just too easy to forge.

-If the buyer needs to pay via check, you should insist on a cashier’s check.
+If the prospective buyer needs to pay via check, you should insist on a cashier’s check.
 Look up the bank listed on the cashier’s check online and call to confirm that the payment is legitimate.
 Don’t use the number printed on the check, as that could be a part of the scam.
 Better yet, go to the bank with the shopper and have the teller cut a cashier’s check then and there.

 The Bottom Line